 Simply, Resident Foreign Currency (RFC) accounts are bank accounts maintained by Indian residents for Global-scale transactions in Foreign Currency.
 Only returning NRI’s can open RFC account since it is specially established for NRI’s who want to bring their earnings in foreign currency from their overseas bank account to their bank account in India.

-Interest income from RFC accounts is taxable.
-But if you qualify as an RNOR, then the interest income from RFC account is not taxable.
+If you qualify as an RNOR, then the interest income from the RFC account is not taxable.

 RFC accounts can be opened in different forms like current account or savings account or term deposits.